Approximating fixed size quantum correlations in polynomial time: Representation theory

 \begin{proposition}[\cite{fulton2013representation}, Lemma 4.26.]
 We have $c^2_{\lambda}=\alpha_{\lambda} c_{\lambda}$ with

 \end{proposition}

-\begin{proposition}[\cite{stevens2016schur}, Theorem 2.1] The image $V_{\lambda}=\CSn c_{\lambda}$ of the group algebra on the Young symmetrizer $c_{\lambda}$ is a simple left $\CSn$-module called a Specht module.
+\begin{proposition}[\cite{stevens2016schur}, Theorem 2.1] The image $V_{\lambda}=\CSn c_{\lambda}$ of the group algebra under right multiplication by the Young symmetrizer $c_{\lambda}$ is a simple left $\CSn$-module called a Specht module.
 Furthermore, every $V_{\lambda}$ can be identified isomorphically with a simple module of $\CSn$ for a unique $\lambda\vdash n$. \end{proposition}

 \begin{proposition}[\cite{stevens2016schur}] We have the following decomposition of the regular $\CSn$-module